 Most of all, I love writing!
 And I try to instill a love of writing among students, as well, because ultimately that leads to lifelong learning.

-Instruction is based on the writing workshop method, which focuses on the writing process, not the final product.
+My instructional method is based on the Writing Workshop Method, which focuses on the writing process, not the final product.
 This gives students the freedom to experiment while learning about prewriting, writing, revising, and editing.
 Eventually, students can manage the entire writing process themselves.

 Finally, tutoring sessions include plenty of time to read aloud and share work, so students begin to experience the power of their own unique voice as a writer.

 Typically, before we start tutoring, we have a meeting that includes:

 - An initial evaluation to identify skills and challenges

 - Parent and student input to finalize an instructional plan